Mordzifah99/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters c and C from input
+a command that finds all empty files and directories in the current directory and all sub-directories